gc-os-ai/pyaptamer/README.md

 and/or join the [discord](https://discord.gg/7uKdHfdcJG) and ping the developers, you can also ask for longer projects here.

+Contributions and participation are subject to the GC.OS Code of Conduct.

 ---

 ## 🗺️ Roadmap